IvoVellekoop/openwfs/docs/source/development.rst

 Implementing a processor
 ++++++++++++++++++++++++++++++++++
-To implement a data processing step that dynamically processes date from one or more input detectors, implement a custom processor.
+To implement a data processing step that dynamically processes data from one or more input detectors, implement a custom processor.
 This is done by deriving from the `Processor` base class and implementing the `__init__` function.
 This function should pass a list of all upstream nodes, i. e. all detectors which provide the input signals to the processor, the base class constructor.
 In addition, the :meth"`~Detector._fetch()` method should be implemented to process the data.
 The framework will wait until the data from all sources is available, and calls `_fetch()` with this data as input.
 See the implementation of :class:`~.Shutter` or any other processor for an example of how to implement this function.

 Implementing an actuator
 +++++++++++++++++++++++++++++++